 Whether your booth is small or large, make the most of the space you have.
 Some trade show locations are tight for space, but the ceilings are high.
-Every exhibit hall has regulations that must be part of the initial booth plan, but if you can, why not build up to use every square foot to your advantage.
+Every exhibit hall has regulations that must be part of the initial booth plan (your full service trade show booth contractor will know these), but if you can, why not build up to use every square foot to your advantage.

 You could use very tall vertical banners or tie huge floating balloons.
 Or you could even build an upstairs section to your booth (a “double-decker”).
 Smart exhibitors use a small part of that space as a staffroom, and the rest for client meetings.

 Your branding is vitally important when creating your trade show booth design.
 But if your branding isn’t well known, or the name is not intuitive of what you do, make sure you display your tagline and a simple easy-to-grasp image (not every attendee reads or speaks English as a first language.
 Make it easy for everyone to easily see what your value proposition is).